 - Can I Bring Food to My Child’s Classroom?

 How does carpool work?

 For morning drop off:

 Cars should enter the carpool lane from the north (back) side of the school off of Alta Vista Lane, and turn south onto the east side of the school (Wonderland Trail).
-In the morning, all students can be dropped off close to the door that is farthest south on the building.
-(Closest to the corner of Wonderland Trail and Northaven).
+In the morning, all students can be dropped off close to the door that is farthest south on the building (closest to the corner of Wonderland Trail and Northaven).
 A member of the staff will be at the door to ensure students enter the building and go to the correct place.
-Stay in your car, and do not park in the carpool lane.
-If you need to assist a student carrying something into the school, park in the lot on Northaven that is west of the school and teacher lot.
+Stay in your car and do not park in the carpool lane.
+If you need to assist a student carrying something into the school, park in the Northaven lot, west of the school and teacher lot.
 Doors to the school open at 7:30am.

 For the safety of all students, please do not have children cross Wonderland Trail in the middle of the block.
-Please do not drop off children off on Alta Vista on the back side of the school, where it is hard to see them for the staff monitoring carpool.
+Please do not drop off children on Alta Vista on the back side of the school, where it is hard for the staff monitoring carpool to see them.
 Only PPCD students escorted by parents or students riding the bus should enter through the main entrance.
 Also, please respect the students arriving by bus: DO NOT ENTER, STOP, OR PARK in the designated bus lane area in front of the school during morning or afternoon car pool.

 For Afternoon Pick Up: